28 Apr 2026

 The Schools Recommendation Scheme (SRS) is one way Year 12 students can receive an early offer to university.
 Through SRS, universities can make offers to students based on criteria other than the ATAR, including their Year 11 results and their school’s recommendation.

-Not every university participates in the SRS and not every course is eligible, so you will need to check each institution’s criteria.
+Not every university participates in SRS and not every course is eligible, so you will need to check each institution’s criteria.

-Offers are made before ATARs are released, but in many cases, the offer will be conditional – you may still need to meet subject or ATAR requirements.
+Offers are made before ATARs are released but, in many cases, the offer will be conditional – you may still need to meet subject or ATAR requirements.

 Here are five things you need to know about applying for SRS.